Verifiable content provenance for the claims pipeline.

 Forensic verification on demand

-When a claim is flagged, the verify endpoint returns signature validity, trust-list match, full lineage, and per-edge confidence scores.
+When a claim is flagged, the verify endpoint returns provenance, validation detail, and trust-list status.
 The same response shape that powers automated triage also feeds the SIU human-review surface.

 Lineage that survives re-submission

-Re-encoded, cropped, or compressed media still resolves to its original manifest.
+Re-encoded or compressed images still resolve to their original manifest; audio copies match on identical bytes.
 Useful when the same asset is submitted to multiple carriers, or when a third-party administrator forwards a transformed copy upstream.

 Where it sits in the workflow